Raheel-Ahmad1/Home-Alarm-System-with-LPC-1768-controller/README.md

 # Introduction to alarm systems
 A home alarm system is constructed from various separate parts, which all connect to a central control unit.
 This project implement a basic control unit and the functionality behind its user interface.
-The complete specification of overall system are:- A conventional alarm system normally contains:
+The complete specification of overall system are:
+A conventional alarm system normally contains:
 1 Central control unit
 2 Keypad entry point / user interface